cupOJoseph/XforYgen/README.md

 The next big thing is: Y of X

-The next big thing is: Amazon Z to A
+The next big thing is: Amazon Z to A!